nfet/antonio-lagnada-resume/index.md

 ### Partner Services / Private Label Sites (Sep 2017 to Apr 2019)

-A senior member of a team responsible for the architecture and design several projects including but not limited to:
+>A senior member of a team responsible for the architecture and design several projects including but not limited to:

-- Steam-lining of Mail and Itinerary Pages for Private Label Sites
-- Commissions Calculator

-Activities:

 - mentored engineers on the team in building technical solutions that meets business needs
 - developed a suite of server-less and UI solutions for managing partners, generating reports and delivery of